 Late Payment Charges

-Late payment charges cannot be waived once charged unless there is an Administrative error or overcharge.
-Should you subsequently remit payment for taxes, your payment will be applied first to any late payment charges then to the taxes which will leave a balance of tax owing if you do not remit the full amount outstanding.
-Any balance owing will continue to attract late payment charges until it is paid in full.
+Late payment charges cannot be waived once charged unless there is an administrative error or overcharge.
+Should you subsequently remit payment for taxes, your payment will be applied first to any late payment charges and then to the taxes.
+This will leave a balance of tax owing if you do not remit the full amount outstanding.
+Any balance owing will continue to attract late payment charges until paid in full.

-For example: As of June 30th outstanding taxes on your account is $2,000 plus late payment charges of $75.
-On July 1st there will be an interest charge of $25 added to the account.
-On July 10th you remit $2,000 which will first pay the $100 interest charge and then pay $1,900 of the taxes owing leaving a balance due of $100.
-On August 1st there will be an interest charge of $1.25 added to the account.
+For example: As of June 30, outstanding taxes on your account are $2,000 plus late payment charges of $75.
+On July 1 there will be an interest charge of $25 added to the account.
+On July 10 you remit $2,000, which will first pay the $100 late payment and interest charges and then be applied to pay $1,900 of the taxes owing, leaving a balance due of $100.
+On August 1 there will be an interest charge of $1.25 added to the account.